nilesh-DevOps/Weffer_testplan/README.md

 //prerequisite
 1: Need java 8 or higher
 2. Need eclipse IDE to run maven project
+3.In marketplace of eclipse testNG should be installed and configured
 ----------------------------------------------
 Download Zip of the code //
 unzip the file and copy the weffer folder